-Did this financial product have a sustai nable investment objective? •• Yes ● ○ 🗶 No It made sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It promoted Environmental/Social (E/S) characteristics and while it did not have as its objective a sustainable investment, it had a proportion of% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It made sustainable investments with a social objective:% X It promoted E/S characteristics, but did not make any sustainable investments investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+Did this financial product have a sustainable investment objective?
+Yes × No any environmental or It promoted Environmental/Social (E/S) It made sustainable characteristics and while it did not have as investments with an its objective a sustainable investment, it had environmental objective: % a proportion of % of sustainable in economic activities that investments qualify as environmentally with an environmental objective in economic sustainable under the EU activities that qualify as environmentally Taxonomy sustainable under the EU Taxonomy in economic activities that do with an environmental objective in economic not qualify as environmentally activities that do not qualify as sustainable under the EU environmentally sustainable under the EU Taxonomy Taxonomy with a social objective It made sustainable investments It promoted E/S characteristics, but did not х make any sustainable investments with a social objective: % indicators measure how the environmental or social characteristics promoted by the financial product are attained.